pulumi/terraform-provider-aws/website/docs/r/network_acl_rule.html.markdown

 ## Import

 Individual rules can be imported using `NETWORK_ACL_ID:RULE_NUMBER:PROTOCOL:EGRESS`, where `PROTOCOL` can be a decimal (e.g., 6) or string (e.g., tcp) value.
-If importing a rule previously provisioned by Terraform, the `PROTOCOL` must be the input value used at creation time.
+If importing a rule previously provisioned by the provider, the `PROTOCOL` must be the input value used at creation time.
 For more information on protocol numbers and keywords, see here: https://www.iana.org/assignments/protocol-numbers/protocol-numbers.xhtml

 For example, import a network ACL Rule with an argument like this: